cp2k/cp2k/src/grid/README.md

 In order to support diverse hardware architectures different backends are available.
 Currently, the following backends exist:

-- [ref](./ref/): A reference implemenentations for documenation and validation purposes.
+- [ref](./ref/): A reference implementations for documentation and validation purposes.
-- [cpu](./cpu/): A performance optimized implementatin for x86 CPUs.
+- [cpu](./cpu/): A performance optimized implementation for x86 CPUs.

 ## The .task files